aio-libs/aiohttp/docs/contributing.rst

 Workflow is pretty straightforward:

+  0. Make sure you are reading the latest version of this document.
+     It can be found in the GitHub_ repo in the ``docs`` subdirectory.

   1. Clone the GitHub_ repo using the ``--recurse-submodules`` argument

   2. Setup your machine with the required dev environment